Matthewpco/Matthewpco/README.md

 <br>

-Welcome and thank you for visiting my GitHub!

-I am a Senior Full-Stack Developer in the El Dorado Hills of California.
+Welcome and thank you for visiting.
+I am a Senior Full-Stack Web and E-commerce Developer in the Golden Hills of California.
+I specialize in UI/UX Design, Full-Stack Development, and Technical Project Management.

-I have spent 10 years designing and developing websites, themes, and plugins from scratch, as well as updating existing projects.
-I have worked with companies like NASCAR, Motorsport Games, Intel, Microsoft, and Honda.
+I have spent 10 years designing, developing, and managing websites specialziaing in custom Wordpress Themes, Plugins, and complex E-commerce web applications.
+I have worked directly with clients to design, develop, and maanage their new project or existing website.
+I have also lead initiatives with well-known companies like Intel, Microsoft, Blizzard Entertainment, Motorsport Games NASCAR and many more from working with several premium digital agencies.

 [ Check Out My Website](https://www.wpwebdevelopment.com)

 <br>